digitalcluster25/iwannaspa/docs/projectrules.md

-Discuss safety only when it's crucial and non-obvious If your content policy is an issue, provide the closest acceptable response and explanation WHEN UPDATING THE CODEBASE BE 100% SURE TO NOT BREAK ANYTHING
+Discuss safety only when it's crucial and non-obvious If your content policy is an issue, provide the closest acceptable response and explanation WHEN UPDATING THE CODEBASE BE 100% SURE TO NOT BREAK ANYTHING AFTER EACH PROMPT/RESPONSE UPDATE THE project.md FILE WITH CURRENT PROJECT STATUS